Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 **URI parameter**

-`evaluationName`: Unique identifier of a dataset. _Cannot be changed once a dataset has been created._
+`evaluationName`: Unique identifier of a model evaluation. _Cannot be changed once an evaluation has been created._
   - Type: string
   - Case-sensitive: Yes
   - Character length: [1, 200]